veselosky/veselosky.me/content/2010/tablet-fallacy.rst

 .. blog:post:: 2010-01-19
     :category: Media

 "Help me, Obi-wan Tablet.
-You're my only hope! says old media.
-But these are not "the droids they are looking for.
+You're my only hope!" says old media.
+But these are not the droids they are looking for.

 There has been so much `hand waving`_ in the last month about 2010 being “the year of the tablet”, it boggles the mind.
 Much of the buzz has centered around